gem/oq-irmt-qgis/svir/help/source/13_recovery_modeling.rst

     Dialog to perform recovery modeling on the whole data set (also enabling zonal aggregation)

-By unchecking the :guilabel:`Aggregate assets by zone` box (:ref:`fig-batchRecoveryModeling`) the algorithm generates a single community recovery curve by aggregating the recovery curves of all the buildings within the region.
+By unchecking the :guilabel:`Aggregate assets by zone` box (:numref:`fig-batchRecoveryModeling`) the algorithm generates a single community recovery curve by aggregating the recovery curves of all the buildings within the region.
 The graphs, like the one shown in :numref:`fig-recoveryPlot`, are saved in the output directory designated by the user.
 In addition,